Source Mixing and Separation Robust Audio Steganography: Proposed method

-Kreuk et al.~conceal and decode the message in the spectrogram domain \cite{Kreuk20HideSpeak}, where the embedded spectrogram $\hat{C}$ and the phase of the original carrier $\angle C$ are used to apply the inverse STFT to recover the time-domain signal.
+\mysubsection{Concealing message in time domain} Kreuk et al.~conceal and decode the message in the spectrogram domain \cite{Kreuk20HideSpeak}, where the embedded spectrogram $\hat{C}$ and the phase of the original carrier $\angle C$ are used to apply the inverse STFT to recover the time-domain signal.
 The mismatch of the magnitude and phase produces distortion in the embedded spectrogram $\hat{C}$.
 This problem is addressed by using the distorted spectrogram during the decoder training to model the distortion.

 Recently, generative adversarial networks have been shown to generate a high-quality waveform from a mel-spectrogram \cite{Kumar19MelGAN}.
 Motivated by this work, we propose to directly conceal the message in the time domain.
 To this end, we propose a network architecture for a time domain concealer as shown in Fig.~\ref{fig:archi}.
 The concealer projects the message to $h$-dimensional embeddings, and a 1D convolution is applied to it.
-The carrier signal is first converted to a spectrogram and the time and frequency dimensions are downsampled/interpolated to match the dimensions of the message embeddings.
+The carrier (possibly multi-channel) signal is first converted to a spectrogram and the time and frequency dimensions are downsampled/interpolated to match the dimensions of the message embeddings.
 After a \textit{conv block}, which comprises three stacks of Batch Norm and gated convolution \cite{Dauphin17}, the output is merged with the message embeddings.
 Then, the conv block and upsampling layers are alternately applied four times to match the time dimension of the input waveform.
 The upsampling layers consist of the transposed convolution and we halve the number of channels at each layer.
 The output of the final layer is then mixed with the input carrier weighted by the mixing ratio $\alpha$.
 The decoder consists of a 1D convolution, followed by six stacks of conv blocks and max pooling layers, a Batch Norm, leaky ReLU non-linearity, and finally another 1D convolution.
 We refer to the proposed architecture as the time-domain concealer and decoder (TCD).
 In our experiment, we consider byte data or, more specifically, a sequence of $H$-dimensional one-hot-vectors, with a frame rate of $T$ as the message.
 Therefore, the output of the decoder is fed to a softmax to obtain the posterior over the $H$ classes.
 However, the method can be directly applied to other message data such as an $H$-band mel-spectrogram with a frame rate of $T$.